-- Students who plan to transfer and complete an Agriculture degree at any other 4-year college should consult that institution’s catalog to help select the most appropriate CWI courses.
+- Students who plan to transfer into Agriculture Science at any other 4-year college should consult that institution’s catalog to help select the most appropriate CWI courses.

 - Students who earn English credit by exam still need to take a writing course.
 ENGL 201 can be taken if both 101 and 102 are awarded by exam.

 - The progression of MATH 143, then CHEM 111, then AGRI 205/205L must be followed as each is a pre-requisite of the next.
 However, if you did not take Chemistry in high school, consider taking CHEM 101 before 111.

 If you would like more information on how to get started at CWI and pursue some options in Agricultural Science through our Liberal Arts degree we would be happy to get you set up.
 Please contact Andrea Schumaker at [email protected] or Nicole Frank at [email protected]

 Connecting With Ideas (CWID 101) is the first semester student success course designed to help CWI students become engaged members of the academic community and cultivate habits for lifelong achievement and success.
 Each semester, students can select from a variety of themes.
 More information about next semesters CWID 101 themes

 Look beyond your degree at CWI and plan for continuing your education by working closely with CWI advising and representatives of your intended transfer school.
 Planning before you transfer can save you time and money.
 Visit Transfer Information for more information or contact One Stop Student Services.